lokidokicoki/dnd-lite/rules.md

 ## Weapons

 Split in two broad groups, Ranged and Melee and categorised as Light, Medium or Heavy.
-If you are trying to use a weapon not in your proficiency list, it is -2 on your attack roll.
+If you are trying to use a weapon not in your proficiency list, it is -2 on your Attack roll.

 | Weapon type | Damage |
 | ----------- | ------ |